 A demand letter is a document that contains the legal complaint.
-In other words, it includes statements of what the defendant legally did wrong, and the amount of money the plaintiff is asking for.
+It includes statements of what the defendant legally did wrong, and the amount of money the plaintiff is asking for.
 You can ask for money or personal property from the other party.
 A demand letter is essentially a letter that demands personal property or money from the other party and states that the plaintiff intends to sue if defendant does not give them what they are asking for.
 If defendant responds and returns the money or property, then the parties will not need to go to small claims court.

 A demand letter is most common in small claims cases.
 A small claims case is one where the plaintiff is not seeking a substantially high amount from the other party.
 For example, in California, a small claims case is for complaints that deal with $10,000 or less in damages.